office8-inc/btc-investment-strategy/.github/README.md

 sequenceDiagram
     participant Scheduler as ⏰ スケジューラー
     participant CoinGecko as 📊 CoinGecko API
+    participant CryptoCompare as 📈 CryptoCompare API
-    participant News as 📰 CryptoCompare
+    participant News as 📰 CryptoCompare News
     participant Twitter as 🐦 Twitter/X
     participant AI as 🤖 OpenAI GPT-4o
     participant Pinecone as 🗄️ Pinecone